mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 sessions, hackathons, and plenty of other activities.
 These are invaluable for making sure teams don't forget the faces and people behind the screen names they interact with during work.
-And when we can, we'll all meet our friends but also our coworkers in real life again and celebrate together.
+And when we can, we'll all meet our friends but also our coworkers again and celebrate together 🎉.